C# vs Ruby: What are the differences?

 C# and Ruby can be categorized as "Languages" tools.

 "Cool syntax", "Great lambda support" and "Great generics support" are the key factors why developers consider C#; whereas "Programme friendly", "Quick to develop" and "Great community" are the primary reasons why Ruby is favored.

 Ruby is an open source tool with 15.9K GitHub stars and 4.25K GitHub forks.
 Here's a link to Ruby's open source repository on GitHub.

-Airbnb, Square, and Codecademy are some of the popular companies that use Ruby, whereas C is used by AdRoll, Twitch, and Redis Labs.
-Ruby has a broader approval, being mentioned in 2530 company stacks & 1140 developers stacks; compared to C, which is listed in 64 company stacks and 251 developer stacks.
+According to the StackShare community, Ruby has a broader approval, being mentioned in 2530 company stacks & 1140 developers stacks; compared to C#, which is listed in 697 company stacks and 1163 developer stacks.